elypia/open-agreements/README.md

 already exist but, sometimes we make them ourselves if we don't see open alternatives available that fit our requirements.

+We hoping as a community we'll be able to create very simple and flexibly written contracts, that anyone will have the freedom to use, modify, and redistribute however they want.

 # Documents
 All documents are shared in markdown and text form, it's recommended to present them in a format that is most appropriate for your requirements.

+You'll most likely find you'll have to alter or exclude text clauses in documents to fit your requirements.
+This repository tries it's best to seperate clauses into sections and sub-sections so it's easy to pick out and remove to respective statement that may be adverse to your needs.

-Examples may be found in [here], where we've written our own documents.
+Examples may be found in [here], where we've made our own documents.

-## Open Copyright Transfer Agreement 1.0
+## Open Copyright Transfer Agreement
-The copyright transfer agreement as written in the repository allows rightsholders of copyrighted material to transfer that copyright to another entity (organization or person).
+The [copyright transfer agreement] as written in the repository allows rightsholders of copyrighted material to transfer that copyright to another entity (organization or person).

-There are two sections:

-2a) Transfers all copyright from the rightsholders to the beneficary.

-2b) Now that the beneficary has copyright of the material, grant back the rights to share the work on there website or social media or reference it for future work.
-> Depending on your requirements, you may want to omit or reword 2b.
+## Open Exclusive Copyright License Agreement
+The exclusive copyright license agreement as written in the repository grants all rights from a rightsholder of copyrighted material to another entity, except the right to commercially sub-license the work.

+This means you can use, modify, and redistribute the work comercially, however may not sub-license the work to others or to the public for a profit.
+(You can omit this clause if it doesn't suit you.)

 ## Creative Commons
 This project is under [Creative Commons] which means anyone is allowed